 - How to make sound choices

-The role of a manager comes with a lot of responsibility.
+The role of a manager comes with a lot of responsibility, so it is crucial to have a comprehensive new manager training program in place.
 Not only do managers need to be able to carry out their duties effectively, but they also need to be able to develop and lead their team members.

 Appreciation doesn't have to be expensive or time-consuming.
 A simple "thank you" or "good job" goes a long way.
 You could also give them a small gift, such as a gift card to their favorite coffee shop or restaurant.